Exabyte-io/documentation/docs/properties-directory/scalar/total-energy.md

 ## Total Energy Contributions

-The Total Energy of a Material is itself comprised of several **Energy Contributions**.
+The Total Energy of a Material is comprised of several **Energy Contributions**.
 They are returned as a list of [Scalar and Auxiliary](../../properties/classification/general.md) quantities.

 ## Types of Contributions

-Specific types of energy contributions are commonly encountered in [DFT](../../models/dft/overview.md) computations.
+Specific types of energy contributions are commonly encountered in [DFT](../../models/dft/overview.md) computations [^1], [^2].
 The types included in the final results depend specifically on the modeling [application](../../software/applications.md) employed, as explained in what follows.

 The reader is referred to the links presented at the bottom of the page for a theoretical review of the energy contributions presented herein.

-## Contributions Computed by all Applications
+## By Application

+### Generic

 The following contributions, displayed in the image below, are computed and returned to the user under the [Results Tab](../../jobs/ui/results-tab.md) of [Job Viewer](../../jobs/ui/viewer.md), for the cases of both [VASP](../../software/modeling/vasp.md) and [Quantum ESPRESSO](../../software/modeling/quantum-espresso.md) calculations.
 In all instances, the results are returned in units of eV.

 ![Common Contributions](/images/Properties/common-contributions.png "Common Contributions")

-## Contributions Computed Only by Quantum ESPRESSO
+### Quantum ESPRESSO

-Two additional energy contributions can be evaluated with Quantum ESPRESSO-based Workflows: the "One-electron" and "Harris-Foulkes" contributions.
+Two additional energy contributions can be evaluated with Quantum ESPRESSO-based Workflows: the "One-electron" and "Harris-Foulkes" contributions [^3].
 They are both returned as values expressed in eV, in a similar format to the other properties listed in the above image.

-## Schema and Example
+## Schema

 The JSON schema and an example representation for the total energy can be found [here](../../properties/data/list.md#total-energy), whereas that for its contributions [here](../../properties/data/list.md#total-energy-contributions).